duanecilliers/space-shooter-game/README.md

-# Phaser3 Functional TypeScript Boilerplate
+# Space Shooter

-Based on [Phaser3.Boilerplate](https://github.com/Sidaroth/Phaser3.Boilerplate).
-It's still under heavy development and is intended as a personal learning experiment, use at own risk.
+A simple game made with Phaser3.
+It's a still a WIP.